 What is Betterment?

 Founded in 2008 by Jon Stein and Eli Broverman, Betterment is among the first Robo-Advisors that was created, helping to usher in a new era of investing.
 The service was designed specifically to be a platform that caters to users who want automation on their investments.

-Over time, their service evolved from just being a simple method of investing, to being a simple method of investing that also has tons of awesome features, which we’ll get into shortly.
+Over time, their service evolved from just being a simple method of investing, to being a simple method of investing that also has tons of awesome features.
+These features will be discussed throughout this Betterment review.